CosmicDNA/screen-light/CERTIFICATE_GUIDE.md

     }
     ```

-3. A `CosmicDNA-TestCert.pfx` file will be created on your Desktop. **Keep this file and its password secure.** You will need it to sign your MSIX package.
+3. A `DKS-TestCert.pfx` file will be created on your Desktop. **Keep this file and its password secure.** You will need it to sign your MSIX package.

 ## Step 2: Install the Certificate for Testing